OnyxNox/MyHitbox/ReadMe.md

 --- | --- | ---
 ![](images/Open.jpg) | ![](images/Front.jpg) | ![](images/Back.jpg)

+## Features
+- Simultaneous Opposing Cardinal Directions (SOCD) filtering that prioritizes up over down on the vertical axis and is neutral when both left and right are being pressed.

 ## Hardware Used
 - [1x] Arduino Pro Micro
+    - Secured to the back of the 3D print using double-sided tape.
 - [18x] 3 x 8 mm round magnets
 - [15x] Kailh Choc Low Profile Switches (v1)